 By now you know what to expect as you research weight loss surgery.
 And you know how to navigate the emotional roller coaster you may experience as information overload begins to take hold.

 You know what to expect as you move from the initial consultation to the day of surgery.

 You know how to frame any lifestyle changes you are required to make differently so that they are seen as positive changes to your life.

-These are the dietary and exercise changes that will help you find more energy and vitality as you learn to live with your new, more slender body.
+These dietary and exercise changes will help you find more energy and vitality as you learn to live with your new, more slender body.

-Any fears you may have can be mitigated by speaking with your bariatric surgeon.
+Your fears can be mitigated by speaking with your bariatric surgeon.
 And by focusing on the one thing you will do after the weight has come off.

 This is an exciting time, and the wait will be well worth it.

 There is one more piece of advice I want to leave you with.